pdy/simpleopenssl/README.md

+# Branches
+**master**  - last version recomended for usage **develop** - development branch with latest, often experimental, changes with API that might change any time

 # Features
 * Simple API - **no fancy abstractions**, no templates in interface, just simple set of functions.
 * No custom crypto processing added over OpenSSL - **if you got error, it came from OpenSSL**.
 Even IO is done by OpenSSL itself.